 The formation of collagen is key to your skin aging slowly.

-The antioxidants and antimicrobial properties of fennel help in treating different kinds of hair issues.
+The antioxidants and antimicrobial properties of fennel help treat different kinds of hair issues.

-If you have hair problems like dandruff, hair breakage, hair fall, or scalp itchiness, you may want to try and use fennel for these.
+If you have hair problems like dandruff, hair breakage, hair fall, or scalp itchiness, you may want to try using fennel for these.

-You can apply fennel topically on your hair and scalp by grinding fennel into a powder and mixing it with just water or better yet, apple cider vinegar.
+You can apply fennel topically to your hair and scalp by grinding it into a powder and mixing it with just water or, better yet, apple cider vinegar.

-5. Fennel Is Also A Good Source Of Antioxidants
+9. Fennel May Also Be A Good Source Of Antioxidants

 If you have a diet that’s rich in antioxidants, you may have a lower risk of cancer, heart disease, neurological diseases, obesity, or type 2 diabetes.

-The number of antioxidants and compounds in fennel may help you against chronic diseases such as certain cancers.
+The number of antioxidants and compounds in fennel may help you fight chronic diseases such as certain cancers.

 Fennel is rich in different kinds of nutrients, especially vitamin C.

-These nutrients have many effects in your body but one that’s certain is that it can boost your immune system to help you fight those common diseases.
+These nutrients have many effects on your body, but one that’s certain is that they can boost your immune system to help you fight those common diseases.

-It’s been said that fennel encourages the secretion of digestive juice that helps in digestion and the proper absorption of nutrients.
+It’s been said that fennel encourages the secretion of digestive juice, which helps in digestion and the proper absorption of nutrients.

 It relieves certain digestive problems like bloating, constipation, colic, flatulence, heartburn, indigestion, and intestinal gas.